elegantapp/pwa-workshop-angular-firebase/README.md

 ## Ionic Conference App

-The end application is purely a kitchen-sink demo of a PWA based on the Ionic Framework and Angular.
+The end application is purely a kitchen-sink demo of a PWA based on Ionic Framework and Angular.
+We will be using some of Ionic's UI components and services with Angular for creating a uniform and native-like user experince in multiple platforms.

+**We will not use Ionic for building a hybrid mobile app, but instead we will use it for building a PWA!**

 ![Ionic Conf App](https://github.com/ionic-team/ionic-conference-app/raw/master/resources/screenshots/SchedulePage.png)